haberdashPI/vscode-master-key/notes.md

 BUG: when there are no keys defined the visual keybinding output includes `undefined`

-unit tests: edge cases with recording edits
+NOTE: ux tests are kinda buggy, is it worth implementing all of these? unit tests: edge cases with recording edits
   - how about when I switch documents?
   - how about when we don't start with normal mode commands?